zencart/documentation/content/user/products/downloadable.md

 9. On the [Admin > Catalog > Attributes Controller](/user/admin_pages/catalog/attributes_controller/) page, you should see a green dot next to the filename of the Download itself.
 Similarly, on [Admin > Catalog > Downloads Manager](/user/admin_pages/catalog/downloads_manager/), you should see a green dot next to the file.

 ### Combo Products
-A combo product is a product with a physical and downloadble component.
+A combo product is a product with a physical and downloadable component.
 Read more about
 [downloadable combo products](/user/products/products_shippable_and_downloadable).